omrijsharon/RL_modules/README.md

 A recommended number of dimentions for the output is 2-4.

 ### Updating PRDnet
-Each time you use rnd to get the RND_reward (i.e.: RND_reward = rnd(next_state)), the input is saved but not learned.
+Each time you use RND module to get the RND_reward (i.e.: RND_reward = rnd(next_state)), the input is saved but not learned.
 To start learning the saved inputs, write:
 ```
 rnd.learn(n_epochs=10, chunk_size=1000)
 ```